Art and Music Therapy for Addiction Treatment in Texas

 Addiction Reduces Social Skills, Emotional Expression, and the Mind-Body Connection

-We treat various addictions from alcohol, substance abuse and prescription drugs.
+We treat various types of addictions, including alcohol, crack cocaine, and prescription drugs.
 Regardless of the addiction type, whether it’s a mind altering substance or behavior, the same thread connects them all.
-Addiction and dependency reduce our social skills significantly since we tend to pull away from our friends and family to focus on our drug or behavior and surround ourselves with opportunities to use.
-When we cut off our communication with friends and family, we forget how to interact with people.
-Addiction keeps the individual singularly-minded on one goal: to get their fix.
-These behaviors don’t usually involve anyone else but that person affected by addiction which means they’re continually left with their own thoughts – addictive thoughts.
+Addiction and dependency can reduce social skills significantly, since addicted people tend to pull away from friends and family to focus on the addictive drug or behavior.
+Addiction keeps the individual focused on one goal: to get their fix.

 Art and Music Therapy

-Art therapy is shown to work well with trauma victims and those suffering from addiction.
-Learning to work with our hands and create things that can display what we are unable to is the first step when we deal with internal conflict.
-Traditional talk therapy and 12-step programs may work in conjunction with art therapy because once we’ve allowed our patient to show us what they’re struggling with, we can work with them to analyze what we see as clinicians.
-During this process of creating art, we can involve our patients in the process so that we can help them understand what we need to work on as a team.
+Art therapy is shown to be effective in treating trauma victims and those suffering from addiction.
+Learning to work with our hands and create things that can display what we are unable may be the first step in dealing with internal conflict.
+Individual therapy and 12-step programs may work in conjunction with art therapy.
+During the process of creating art, individuals can participate more directly in the therapeutic process.

-As we work in this creative space with art therapy and work with our hands, we relieve stress, anxiety and any other emotions locked away.
-Art therapy also allows patients to leave their overactive minds and focus on the task at hand to create something.
-This is the practice of mindfulness, which is an active form of meditation.
-Art therapy provides an outlet for stimulation of the mind, and we can work with the 12-step program by creating art to explain and process each step.
-Much of the groundwork for our one-on-one counseling sessions is found here in art therapy.
+As an individuals works with their hands in a creative space, it’s possible to relieve stress and open up any other emotions locked away.
+Art therapy allows individuals to step away their overactive minds and focus on the task at hand.
+This is the practice of mindfulness, which is an active form of meditation frequently used in treating addiction.
+Art therapy provides an outlet for stimulation of the mind.
+Much of the groundwork for one-on-one counseling sessions is found in art therapy.

 - Painting